Equipment

 All athletes must have:

 Helmets are mandatory, all the time, for every athlete and coach.
-If you arrive at the mountain and do not have your helmet, you are not allowed to ski with the club.
+If you arrive at the mountain and do not have your helmet, you are not allowed to participate with the club.
 For athletes intending to participate in races, please see specific helmet requirements below.

 We ski in all types of weather, so please be prepared and dress accordingly each day.
 Do not forget that often the mountain temperatures and wind are much different than they are in the valleys!
 It's best to have more clothes and not need them, than not have enough to wear.